TheCelestialMarauder/EventHorizon/GDD/story.md

   - **Dr. Elara Voss**: "This place... it feels unstable.
 Be careful, Alex.
 The gravity here is being manipulated."

   - **Alex Harper**: "I can feel it.
-Stay close, Dr. Voss."
+Stay close, i can't lose you."

-  - **Alex Harper**: "Vela, what's going on here?
+  - **Alex Harper**: "Vela, status, what's going on here?
 This place feels... off."

   - **Vela**: "The gravity fields are being manipulated by an external force.
 Be prepared for anything, Alex."

+  (The singularity appears)

   - **Dr. Elara Voss**: "It's another corrupted entity.
 Be careful, Alex.
-This one controls the very space around us."
+I think this one controls the very space around us."

+  - **Alex Harper**: "Don't worry doc, I can defeat this thing, just stay behind me."

 #### Boss Encounter: The Singularity